BasketaksSjargong/laptop_arch/README.md

 The above commands first create a file "disable_sound" in the modprobe.d folder, and then appends "blacklist pcspkr" to the file, which disables the pc-speaker module that causes the problem.
 This change is automatically loaded on startup.

+* Basic Terminator configuration

+Now, Terminator is really butt-ugly by default.
+Before we get to the font-settings and color schemes, let's take a look at the settings pane in Terminator.
+Right click the Terminator window and click Preferences.

+I like disabling the title-bar under Profiles/General options, as well as enabling infinite scrollback and disable the scrollbar under Profiles/Scrolling options.